 - Mallorca - Ibiza: The ferries from Palma de Mallorca to Ibiza connect both with the port of the town of Ibiza as well as the port of San Antonio in the west coast of the island.
 The port of Palma - port of Ibiza ferry connection is daily and the ferry ride lasts from 2 to 4 hours.
 The crossing from Palma de Mallorca to the port of San Antonio is served by 7 weekly sailings and the trip duration is approximately 2h 30min.

 - Mallorca - Formentera: The ferry route between Mallorca and Formentera is served by both direct and indirect ferry options.
 There is a ferry that departs from the port of Palma de Mallorca to the port of Formentera approximately 7 times a week and the ferry trip lasts around 3h 30min.
 If the ferry frequency or the schedules of the direct ferry connection from Mallorca to Formentera do not suit your holiday plans, you can always go from Mallorca to Ibiza and catch a ferry from there to Formentera!

 On Ferryhopper's Map of ferries, you can find all the available ferry connections in the Balearic islands!

 View of the port and city of Palma de Mallorca from above.

 Where to book ferry tickets to Mallorca?

-Getting to the Balearic Islands and Mallorca by ferry is now easier with Ferryhopper!
-On our search engine, you will find all the ferry connections from and to Mallorca, time schedules, ferry companies, and the best ferry ticket prices in order to book your tickets online and design your holidays in the Mediterranean in the easiest way possible!
+Getting to the Balearic Islands and Mallorca by ferry is now easier!
+On Ferryhopper you will find all the ferry connections, time schedules and ferry companies for Mallorca, to book your tickets online at the best prices.
+Plan your holidays in the Mediterranean in just 4 clicks!